 - A description of current and past accommodations, services and/or medications

 The most comprehensive documentation will include a description of both current and past medications, auxiliary aids, assistive devices, support services, and accommodations, including their effectiveness in ameliorating functional impacts of the disability.
 A discussion of any significant side effects from current medications or services that may impact physical, perceptual, behavioral or cognitive performance is helpful when included in the report.
 While accommodations provided in another setting are not binding on the current institution, they may provide insight in making current decisions.

 Recommendations from professionals with a history of working with the student provide valuable information for review and the planning process.
 It is most helpful when recommended accommodations and strategies are logically related to functional limitations; if connections are not obvious, a clear explanation of their relationship can be useful in decision-making.
-While the College has no obligation to provide or adopt recommendations made by outside clinicians or sources, those that are congruent with the programs, services, and benefits offered by the College may be appropriate.
+While the College has no obligation to provide or adopt recommendations that would fundamentally modify the course or degree requirements.
+Those accommodation recommendations that are congruent with the programs, services, and benefits offered by the College may be appropriate.